Using external services with Sourcegraph

 - A PostgreSQL instance for storing long-term information, such as user information when using Sourcegraph’s built-in authentication provider instead of an external one.

-- A second PostgreSQL instance for storing large-volume precise code intelligence data.
+- A second PostgreSQL instance for storing large-volume precise code graph data.

 - A Redis instance for storing short-term information such as user sessions.

 - A second Redis instance for storing cache data.